 1) Clean the Exterior and Landscape.
 This can be inexpensive, but can also be costly.
 No matter what, though, it is important, because your exterior is the first thing a buyer sees.
-Mow your lawn, get rid of weeds, plant some flowers, make sure the gutters are in good shape, garage doors open and close correctly, clean the lawn furniture and set it up nicely.
+Mow your lawn, get rid of weeds, plant some flowers, make sure the gutters are in good shape, garage doors open and close correctly, clean the lawn furniture (if possible, get new one from Exquisite Living) and set it up nicely.

 2) Make the entry look nice.
 Is the door old & shabby?
 Is there peeling paint?
 Fix them both!
 While we agents are getting the key, our buyers are standing there looking around.
 What do they see?
 Go out to your front door and stand there.
 Look all around.
 What do you see?
 What might not be appealing?
 Correct the issues!

 3) Walk through EVERY entrance to EVERY room.
 What do you see?
 Are the doors in good repair?
 How about the knobs?
 Are they old & dated?
 You want buyers to feel welcomed into each room.
 Sometimes even replacing just the doorknobs and hinges helps.

 4) Check your floors.
 How are they?
 Scratched?
 Carpets stained?
 Steam clean those carpets.
 Area rugs can help spruce things up.
 If the floors are very scratched, then you should look into getting them refinished.
 If there aren’t a lot of stains on hardwood floors, there are “sandless” options to make them sparkle again.